-I am a Senior Lecturer at the School of Politics and International Relations, Australian National University.
+I am Associate Professor and Head of School of the School of Politics and International Relations, Australian National University.
 Prior to joining ANU in July 2019, I was a Research Fellow at the Centre for Governance and Public Policy, Griffith University, where I was part of the People, Elections and Parties group.
 My research focuses on the development and challenges of democracy, with a special focus on the role of political parties.
 In particular, I analyse Eurosceptic and radical right populist party behaviour and representation from a comparative perspective.
 Furthermore, my research focuses on voters’ expectations towards political actors in established democracies and the dilemmas these expectations create for political parties.

 You can find me on Google Scholar.